hungthinh1104/RentalRoom_Project/fe-rental-room/src/features/auth/README.md

 ## ✨ Key Improvements

+**Security update:** Refresh tokens are now **HttpOnly cookies** set by the backend.
+The frontend no longer persists refresh tokens in localStorage — it relies on the cookie-based refresh fallback for improved security (no BE change required because controller supports cookie fallback).

 ### Before Refactoring
 ❌ **Problem 1: God File**
 - `use-auth.ts` contained ALL 5 hooks in one file (47 lines)